salesforce/eslint-plugin-lwc/docs/rules/valid-api.md

 # Validate `api` decorator usage (valid-api)

-This rule checks whether every `api` decorator is valid.
+The following restriction applies the `api` decorator.

 -   The `api` decorator can only be applied to class fields and class methods.
--   Public properties and method should be unique.
+-   Properties and method should be unique per class.
--   Public properties and methods can't start with `on`.
+-   Properties and methods can't start with `on`.
 The `on` prefix is reserved to bind event handlers.
--   Public properties and methods can't with `data`, `slot` and `part`.
+-   Properties and methods can't with `data`, `slot` and `part`.
 The `data` prefix is reserved by LWC.
--   Public properties and methods can't be named `slot` or `part`.
+-   Properties and methods can't be named `slot` or `part`.
 Those names are reserved by LWC.
--   Boolean public property should only be initialized with `false`.
+-   Boolean properties should only be initialized with `false`.
 By initializing a public property to `true`, the consumer component can't set its value to `false` via the template.

 ## Rule details